-NEWPORT NEWS, Va. – A local woman was arrested for leaving a child in a hot car that contained an open container of alcohol.
+NEWPORT NEWS, Va. – A local woman has plead guilty to leaving a child in a hot car that contained an open container of alcohol.

 Officers saw the 8-year-old boy sitting in the front seat of the vehicle, which was parked in the fire lane in front of the store.
 The car was running and the heat was on, and the child was described as sweating profusely.